sasiramanupoju/ML_projects/README.md

-# Machine Learning project samples in debugAI Course
+# Machine Learning projects

-Here are the debugAI course's 5 sample Machine Learning and Artificial Intelligence projects.
-The models' code and dataset are available for free, If you want to learn more about the project then you can enroll in our course (www.debugai.io).
+Here are some sample Machine Learning and Artificial Intelligence projects.
+The models' code and dataset are available for free, If you want to learn more about the project then you can contact me via https://sasi.bio.